 When your loved one has decided to address their addiction problems they have made a big decision to look at themselves and their behaviours and to try to change.
 We provide the environment where residents can learn about themselves and their emotions in a safe place and identify what needs to change.

-When they leave our residential treatment with this new found knowledge and awareness they will need to practice this new approach to life.
+When residents leave our residential treatment with this new found knowledge and awareness they will need to practice their new approach to life.

 We support both the person with the addiction problem and the families during this aftercare process.

-"This on-going aftercare support and guidance we provide for families has an incredible impact on the recovery success rate of our residents which is currently second to none."
+"The family addiction aftercare and support that we provide has a significant impact on the recovery success rate of our residents which is currently second to none."